MSRZFive - RISC-V Single Core SiP

 The RZ/Five general-purpose microprocessor units (MPUs) are built around a 64-bit RISC-V CPU core and employ the Andes AX45MP, based on the RISC-V CPU instruction set architecture (ISA).
 Peripheral functions include support for multiple interfaces, such as two Gigabit Ethernet channels, two USB 2.0 channels, and two CAN channels, as well as dual A/D converter modules, making it ideal for applications such as entry-class social infrastructure gateway control and industrial gateway control.

 In addition to a wide range of services, the MSRZFive modules also offer new functionalities in terms of flexibility and processing.
-The OSM Systems-in-Packages can be individually adapted to the respective customer requirements due to four different form factors.
+The Systems-in-Packages can be individually adapted to the respective customer requirements due to four different form factors.

 • Single core RISC-V, up to 1GHz